2.18. Fragment Specification¶

 CH3 group and a CH3–CH2 fragment.
 One way to

-achieve this is by first applying FragProc FunctionalGroups
+achieve this is by first applying FragProc FunctionalGroups, which fragments

 the molecule into two CH3 groups and one CH2 group.